Holi0317/homeserver-compose/murmur/README.md

 This document will guide how to setup murmur service

-Note that murmur does not require traefik as it is not a HTTP service
+Note that murmur does not require [traefik] as it is not a HTTP service

+[traefik]: ../traefik/README.md

+# Configuration - Firewall

+The following ports need to be exposed:

+ - `64738/tcp`: murmur access
+ - `64738/udp`: murmur access

 # Configuration - First run